Extreme weather response

 • practical aid such as clothing, blankets, water, food and sunscreen

-• safe places to temporarily seek refuge from extreme weather during the day.
+• safe places to temporarily shelter during the day.

 During extreme weather events that include such conditions, DHS may also recommend that homelessness services assist people sleeping rough to access overnight shelter or accommodation in certain circumstances and locations.